Howard Cross: Post-playing career

-After retiring, Cross moved into broadcasting.
+After retiring from football in 2002, Cross moved into broadcasting.
 He has co-hosted the YES Network's This Week in Football, as well as serving as color commentator alongside John Sterling on the network's Ivy League football telecasts.
 Cross is also a sideline reporter for the New York Giants Radio Network as well as an analyst on Giants First and 10.
 He has spent a great deal of time working with youth to help ensure that they stay in school.
 He currently resides in Northern New Jersey and is a commercial real estate broker in NY/NJ for Cushman & Wakefield; where he works closely with Global Chairman Bruce Mosler.
-His son, Howard Cross III, plays football for Notre Dame, and his daughter, Bella Cross, attends The University of Alabama Honors College.
+His son, Howard Cross III, plays for the Cincinnati Bengals, and his daughter, Bella Cross, attends The University of Alabama Honors College.